Class News 1975-1979

 Claude Gabrielle Pellé

-was the French girl of the school, the only one, Claude Pellé.
-Now I am called Gabrielle which is my second name and which I prefer to Claude (which means
+was the French girl of the school - the only one - Claude Pellé.
+Now I am called Gabrielle, which is my second name and which I prefer to Claude (which means

 Hello, this is Daniela Avitabile sending you two pictures for the website.
-One is of me and my AES friend Peter Johnson, when he visited me here in Rome with his wife at the beginning of March (as he already wrote).
+One is of me and my AES friend, Peter Johnson, when he visited me here in Rome with his wife at the beginning of March (as he already wrote).
 The other picture is of my family: my husband Marco, our son Adriano (12), me, and Emilia (15).
-Read more from Daniela.

-I wanted very much to reconnect with people I hadn't seen in so many years, and to see how the world had treated them since.
+I am very sorry to say I wasn't able to make it to the 2005 Reunion.
+I wanted very much to reconnect with people I hadn't seen in so many years and to see how the world had treated them since.

 Read more from Terin

 Lisa Gallant Fouche'

 Boy, its tough to do an update after almost thirty years!
-My aunt and uncle, Carobel and Leon Daniel (UPI), generously invited me and my cousins, Helen and Susan Edwards to live with them and attend AES for the 1973-74 school year, in hopes of giving their precious only child, Lillian, the full experience of having siblings.
+My aunt and uncle, Carobel and Leon Daniel (UPI), generously invited me and my cousins, Helen and Susan Edwards, to live with them and attend AES for the 1973-74 school year, in hopes of giving their precious only child, Lillian, the full experience of having siblings.
 Read more from Lisa.